JuliaPhilipp/teaching-materials/markdown_workshop/markdown_workshop.md

 - a markup language (in German Auszeichnungssprache), a machine readable language for organising and formatting text (a famous exmaple is html)
 - a play of words on markup, maybe because it is so easy?
 - used e.g. by Github.
 You can upload a markdown file and view a beautifully formatted text page, like this one :wink
+- Github will display an interpreted form of a markdown file, but you can click on ``Code`` to see the raw form of the markdown file.

 ## What do you need to do?
 1. Use a text editor (see tools above) to create a file containing text and saving it as an .md file